M-Murdock/Summer-2022/README.md

 `MultipleChoice.ipynb` is an experimentation with a couple of things:
 1. Using [Stanza](https://stanfordnlp.github.io/stanza/index.html) to create multiple-choice questions about the structure of a given sentence.
 Just as with `HomericaQuizzes.ipynb`, questions are drawn from `lib/quiz_questions.txt`.
 2. Generating a list of words with possible and impossible accents.
 The user is then asked to identify the words with impossible accents.
 This utilizes modules from [greek-accentuation](https://github.com/jtauber/greek-accentuation).
+3. Using [greek-accentuation](https://github.com/jtauber/greek-accentuation) to break a word into syllables, ask the user to identify the antepenult, penult, or ultima of the word
+4. Drill accent rules by asking the user to identify possible legal locations of a given accent
+5. A single word is randomly chosen, along with several possible and impossible accentuations of that word.
+The user is then asked to identify all the possible accentuations.

 ---